'Only travel if necessary': CalMac warning after island ferry breakdown

 Dan Corigall, who runs Stardust Boat Trips, said he helped get one group of 12 off Raasay on Thursday night and criticised CalMac's response.

-CalMac has told users that a charter vessel had been brought in on Thursday and that there would be further support today (Friday).

-CalMac has warned users that passenger numbers were "extremely limited" and that "travel is only recommended if necessary".
+He believed the breakdown left about 40 visitors waiting for help on Raasay.
+The breakdown also hit locals who had travelled to Skye on shopping trips.

-Mr Corigall said people were stranded at Raasay for hours after what was thought to be a fire saying it was "disgraceful and not acceptable by any means".
+Mr Corigall claimed people were stranded at Raasay for hours saying it was "disgraceful and not acceptable by any means".
+However, CalMac refuted claims people had been stranded.

 He said CalMac should be "ashamed" and said: "The way they have operated is very poor."